Instabug/Instabug-iOS/README.md

 2. Extract it then drag & drop the Instabug.framework and Instabug.bundle files to your project, and make sure that the "Copy items if needed" checkbox is checked.

-3. Make sure your project links to the following system frameworks.
-You can add these under your project's Build Phases tab, under Link Binary With Libraries.
-	* AVFoundation.framework
-	* CoreGraphics.framework
-	* CoreMotion.framework
-	* CoreTelephony.framework
-	* SystemConfiguration.framework
-	* UIKit.framework

 ### Dynamic Framework

 [Instabug Dynamic Framework](https://github.com/Instabug/Instabug-iOS/tree/dynamic_framework)